psycopg/psycopg/docs/usage.rst

     Notify(channel='mychan', payload='stop', pid=961823)
     there, I stopped

-Alternatively, you can use `~psycopg3.Connection.add_notify_handler()` to register a callback function, which will be invoked whenever a notification is received, during the normal query processing; you will be then able to use the connection normally.
+Alternatively, you can use `~Connection.add_notify_handler()` to register a callback function, which will be invoked whenever a notification is received, during the normal query processing; you will be then able to use the connection normally.
 Please note that in this case notifications will not be received immediately, but only during a connection operation, such as a query.